LA ROTTA - THE WHEEL

 The two cards are very similar.
 We remark that they are also almost the same with respect to the drawing in the Carmina Burana manuscript, even the same text (regno, regnavi, regnabo, sum sine regno) appears on the card at the right.
 The main differences are that Lady Fortune is blindfolded and that she has wings, indicating that she is not a real person, but that she is part of the population in Heaven.
-Both lindfolded and with her back to the wheel, she cannot see what she is doing, she is acting blindly.
+On both cards she is blindfolded and represented with her back to the wheel, she cannot see what she is doing, she is acting blindly.
 On the left side we see the Wheel of Fortune from the so called Brere Brambilla Visconti deck.
 The deck has been commissioned by the Duke Filippo Maria Visconti in the last years of his reign.
 Maybe the deck is unfinished, maybe the other trump cards burned with the Visconti castle in 1447.
 Only two Trump cards survived of this deck.
 The card at the right is from the Visconti Sforza deck, made in the early years of the reign of Duke Francesco Sforza.
 On both cards, the King on the top of the wheel and the ascending figure have donkey ears to indicate their stupidity to think that the power is reightfully theirs.
 The descending figure on the Visconti Sforza cards even gets a donkey tail.
 Except for the old man under the wheel, the figures on the wheel are depicted as children, emphasising the childishness of the struggle for power.
 Having the power is being at the right time at the right place, its all a question of luck and fate.

-Let us now have have a look at the oldest printed Wheel of Fortune cards, that have survived time on some rests and fragments of uncut sheets, to see how they present themselves.
+Let us now have a look at the oldest printed Wheel of Fortune cards, that have survived time on some rests and fragments of uncut sheets, to see how they present themselves.

 From left to right we have the Wheel of Fortune cards as it appears on the Budapest sheets, the Rosenwald sheet, the Cary sheet and the sheet conserved in the Ecole des Beaux Arts in Paris.
 All sheets originate from Italy.
 The first three are dated around 1500, the last one dates probably a little bit later in the 16th Century.
-This last card is created in Bologna and part of the oldest known (incomplete) Tarocchino deck.
+This last card is created in Bologna and is part of the oldest known (incomplete) Tarocchino deck.
 On the Wheel of Fortune from the Budapest sheets we see again the same inscriptions regne, regnavi, regnabo and sum sine regno.
 Lady Fortuna isn't present on any of the printed cards and some of the figures have been replaced by animals.
 Ignoring the details, the cards are using the same symbolism.
 It is clear that the oldest Tarot cards all use the same representation the Wheel of Fortune, so let us see how this symbol developped during the Centuries.

 The concept of Lady Fortune as a goddess responsible for fortune, destiny and luck emerged for the first time during the Roman Civilisation.
 In the Greek civilisation there were many goddesses responsible for fortune, luck and destiny.
 There was the goddess Tyche who was the personification of chance and luck, Eutychia, the goddess of good fortune, Nemesis, the goddess who punished the people who had too much luck and the Moirea; Clotho, Lachesis and Atropos, the three goddesses of Fate.
 Although the Roman mythology also had three goddesses of destiny, the Percae, they were largely overshadowed in importance by Lady Fortuna who governed all the attributions of the different Greek gods cited above.
 The main attribute of Lady Fortune was the Cornucopia also called the Horn of plenty.
 Often she was veiled and blind and sometimes she was represented with a sphere that could roll in any direction, the precursor of the Wheel of Fortune.